zGattoDev/MonsterHunterPageV1/README.md

-# React + Vite Monster Hunter Proyect Page
+# React + Vite Monster Hunter Project Page

 This is a personal project currently under development using React + Vite.
 It utilizes a database from (https://github.com/gatheringhallstudios/MHWorldData/tree/master), for which I generated an API to connect to my project.